sportdb/sport.db.sources/footballdata-12xpert/README.md

 ### Import

 Now what?
-Let's import all football datasets from the web cache into an SQL database.
+Let's import all (converted) football datasets in the one-line, one-match & one-file, one-season "standard" Football.CSV format into an SQL database.

+Note: By default all datasets get read in from the `./o` output directory.
+Use `Footballdata12xpert.config.convert.out_dir` to change the output directory.

 ``` ruby